 Perhaps before long we will even see a scientist speaking on British television to millions who does not think that the President of The Royal Society, Sir William Crookes, was a gullible idiot who was dabbling in the supernatural.
 Maybe we will see a scientist who is adamant that the subject of survival after death is in fact something that is natural and normal - a branch of subatomic physics.

 The day may even come when we see a real psychologist on our television screens who agrees with the ancient Greeks who invented the word psyche - that we all possess a soul and survive death.

-The Scientific Proof of Life After Death - Pamphlet by Michael Roll
+The Scientific Proof of Survival After Death - Pamphlet by Michael Roll